8 min read · Cost

 Quick Answers

-Selectively — on situations where it's genuinely the right answer.
-We don't push vinyl as a budget substitute when Hardie is the right call.
+Selectively, where it's genuinely the right answer — typically a budget-driven valley tract refresh.
+We don't push vinyl as a budget substitute when Hardie is the correct call for the home.

-Read carefully — those warranties are typically pro-rated, with restrictive conditions; the practical service life rarely matches marketing claims.
+Read the terms carefully.
+Those warranties are typically pro-rated with restrictive conditions, and the practical service life on hot California exposures rarely matches the headline number.

 Sources